Mary Wells Lawrence: Wells Rich Greene

-Following the success of the Braniff campaign, and due to being denied a promotion promised to her, Lawrence founded Wells Rich Greene on April 5, 1966, and became the agency's president.
-Partner Richard Rich acted as the agency's treasurer, and Stewart Greene its secretary.
+Following the success of the Braniff campaign, and due to being denied a promotion promised to her, Wells Lawrence founded Wells Rich Greene on April 5, 1966, and became the agency's president.
+Partner Richard Rich acted as the agency's treasurer, and Stewart Greene as its secretary.
 Major WRG clients included American Motors, Cadbury Schweppes, IBM, MCI Communications, Pan American World Airways, Trans World Airlines, Procter & Gamble, Ralston Purina, RC Cola, and Sheraton Hotels and Resorts.
 Braniff remained a Wells Rich Greene client through 1968.

-Lawrence was behind the Benson and Hedges marketing campaign in the late 1960s which increased the sales of Benson and Hedges from 1 billion cigarettes in 1966 to 14 billion cigarettes in 1970.
+Wells Lawrence was behind the Benson and Hedges marketing campaign in the late 1960s which increased the sales of Benson and Hedges from 1 billion cigarettes in 1966 to 14 billion cigarettes in 1970.

-By 1969, Lawrence was reported to be the highest-paid executive in advertising.
+By 1969, she was reported to be the highest-paid executive in advertising.
 She was selected by U.S. Vice President Nelson Rockefeller to be a member of his Commission on Critical Choices for Americans, and was also invited by U.S. President Gerald Ford to represent business at an Economic Summit in Washington, D.C.

-After Lawrence stepped down as CEO in 1990, the agency was sold to Boulet Dru Dupuy Petit, and became known as Wells Rich Greene BDDP.
+After Wells Lawrence stepped down as CEO in 1990, the agency was sold to Boulet Dru Dupuy Petit, and became known as Wells Rich Greene BDDP.
 The agency officially ceased operations in 1998, and donated its archive of print and television ads to Duke University's John W. Hartman Center for Sales, Advertising and Marketing History.

+Personal life and death

+Wells Lawrence had two daughters with Bert Wells, Pamela and Kathryn.
+She divorced Bert a second time in 1965, and married former Braniff International Airways president Harding Lawrence on November 25, 1967.
+Lawrence had four children.
+He died from pancreatic cancer on January 16, 2002, at the age of 81.
+Mary Wells Lawrence died in London on May 11, 2024, at the age of 95, two weeks shy of what would have been her 96th birthday.